gdamore/topsl/README.md

 > Please use with caution; at this
 > time it is not suitable for production use._

-Package topsl is a terminal oriented programs support library.
+Package topsl is a terminal oriented panels support library.
 What it really does is provide mid-level abstractions to make it easier to build richer terminal applications, which can include editors, complex dialogs, etc.
 It is built upon the excellent termbox-go library.